 Over the years we’ve made changes in homeschooling.
 Our original, eclectic schooling eventually became somewhat stressful for me to plan and schedule, especially as we were adding more babies to our family and more animals to the farm.
 I wanted something that was already planned for me, but I didn’t want a traditional school-at-home curriculum.
 Finally, I was able to start purchasing the curriculum from Sonlight.
 I had looked at it years earlier, and wanted to buy it because I liked the literature-based program and the fact that everything was already scheduled.
 But at first I felt I couldn’t afford it.
 I didn’t realize that I could have used one core for all my children and just customized their math and English.
 If I’d realized that before, I probably would have saved us a bunch of money over the years.
 Now we have all the cores and all I need to buy is new consumables for math, penmanship and occasionally one for another subject.
 And since I have another 15 years of homeschooling that is a great relief to me!
 We still customize what we do with it.
 We don’t necessarily do everything in their plan, but even they tell you that they put more in their plan than they expect any one person to do – to give many options, and each family can do what they want with it.
 We also add supplemental materials and events now and then.

-Keith works rotating shifts.
+Keith worked rotating shifts up until 2013.
 This works wonderfully with homeschooling!
-Our field trips are done when he’s not working some weekday and we are able to avoid the weekend crowds at zoos, museums, etc. We take our family vacations on off-peak time – usually early spring or mid-fall.
+Our field trips were done when he was’t working some weekday and we are able to avoid the weekend crowds at zoos, museums, etc. Now that he works M-F, he misses some trips, or we just do them when he has vacation time.
+We take our family vacations on off-peak time – usually early spring or mid-fall.
 We do school on Columbus Day, Presidents Day, etc., and learn about those people or events.
 But our birthdays are official school holidays!